Learn how to make this homemade kimchi recipe that is not only super delicious, but also packed with gut healthy probiotics.

 • Reserve a few outside cabbage leaves to use for pushing the kimchi below the brine.

-• Chop and grate all the vegetables and add them, with the rest of the ingredients, to a large bowl.
+• Chop and grate all the vegetables on a cutting board and add them, with the rest of the ingredients, to a large bowl.

-• Massage the ingredients together, so that the salt causes the cabbage to sweat and make a brine.
+• Using clean hands, massage the ingredients together, so that the salt causes the cabbage to sweat and make a brine.

 • Let it all sit for a few minutes.
 You want everything to get nice and juicy.

-• Fold up a cabbage leaf, that you saved earlier, and use it to keep all the veggies down below the brine.
+• Fold up a cabbage leaf, that you saved earlier, and use it to keep all the veggies down below the salty brine.
+The cabbage and other ingredients should create enough brine to be able to submerge everything.

-• Add weights to the top of the mixtures and add a fermentation lid.
+• Add weights to the top of the mixture and add a fermentation lid* (See notes for more information on a fermentation lid and what to do if you don't have one.)

-• Take the rings, plastic wrap, weight and folded up cabbage leaf out.
-Replace with the regular mason jar lids and store in the refrigerator.
+• Take the weight and folded up cabbage leaf out.
+Replace with the regular mason jar lids.

 Notes

-• Yields 3 pint jars, approximately 4 servings each.
+• If using mason jars, it yields 3 pint jars, approximately 4 servings each.

 Nutrition